cardano-scaling/hydra/docs/docs/configuration.md

 hydra-node --contestation-period 120s
 ```

-Contestation period is used in:
+The contestation period is used in:

 - Constructing the upper validity bound for `Close` and `Contest` transactions
 - Computing the contestation deadline, which defines the lower validity